 Local community colleges face unique challenges to building recycling programs, often times with fewer operational resources than larger four year schools.
 We’re pleased this year to offer dedicated grants for community colleges in addition those awarded to larger colleges and universities.
-The collegiate bin grant application period is closed for 2014.
-To be notified of future bin grant opportunities, click here.

 4 Year Colleges and Universities

 Colleges and universities are small cities that generate large numbers of cans and bottles and offer an opportunity to encourage recycling at a time when many students are developing lifelong habits.
 By targeting colleges, the grant’s purpose is to help campuses overcome obstacles to implement or expand recycling programs that address long term recycling participation.